docker/docs/docker-hub/repos.md

 ## Creating a new repository on Docker Hub

-When you first create a Docker Hub user, you will have a "Get started with Docker Hub." screen, from which you can click directly into "Create Repository".
+When you first create a Docker Hub user, you see a "Get started with Docker Hub." screen, from which you can click directly into "Create Repository".
 You can also use the "Create &#x25BC;" menu to "Create Repository".

 When creating a new repository, you can choose to put it in your Docker ID namespace, or that of any [organization](/docker-hub/orgs.md) that you are in the "Owners" team.
-The Repository Name will need to be unique in that namespace, can be two to 255 characters, and can only contain lowercase letters, numbers or `-` and `_`.
+The Repository Name needs to be unique in that namespace, can be two to 255 characters, and can only contain lowercase letters, numbers or `-` and `_`.

-The "Short Description" of 100 characters will be used in the search results, while the "Full Description" can be used as the Readme for the repository, and can use Markdown to add simple formatting.
+The "Short Description" of 100 characters is used in the search results, while the "Full Description" can be used as the Readme for the repository, and can use Markdown to add simple formatting.